 Suppose that I want to be able to prove to you that I know the solution to some difficult puzzle without revealing the solution.
 The puzzle definer chooses and publishes the puzzle, and tells me the solution.
 (Perhaps people who know the solution get to pass thru a gate.)

-The definer starts with some standard relation (graph) on 100 elements numbered from 0 to 99.
+The definer starts with some symmetric relation (graph) on 100 elements numbered from 0 to 99.
 Each element is related to 4 other elements.
 The standard way of representing the relation is a sorted list of 200 unordered pairs of element numbers.
 Each pair lists the smaller element number first.
 Each element appears just 4 times in the list.
 The definer then renumbers the elements with a random secret permutation Pω.
 He publishes the two lists, X and Y, of 200 pairs each, one before the renumbering and the resorted one after.
 The definer tells me the secret Pω.

 You do not know the permutation but the protocol convinces you that I know a permutation, Pω, that produces the second list from the first.